mzivic7/endcord/.github/CONTRIBUTING.md

 ### Debug points in code
 - `debug_events` - save all received events from gateway
 - `debug_guilds_tree` - print all tree data in jsons
+- `255_curses_bug` - this part of the code should be changed after [ncurses bug](https://github.com/python/cpython/issues/119138) is fixed.
+If there is no note, just remove the code

 ### Network tab filter
 Filter for network tab in dev tool: